Becoming a School Psychologist

-- A one-academic year internship (included in the three full years of study) consisting of at least 1,200 clock hours of supervised practice, 600 of which must be in a school setting
+- An internship one academic year in length (included in the three full years of study) consisting of at least 1,200 clock hours of supervised practice, 600 of which must be in a school setting

 - Coursework and experiences as prescribed by the National Association of School Psychologists